 Financial literacy is an essential part of adult life, and it begins with your education.
 By making informed decisions about tuition and understanding the implications of debt, you set the foundation for a financially stable future.
 Louisville Beauty Academy is here to support you every step of the way, offering not just an education but a pathway to success that starts with smart financial choices.

-We are proud to offer you the tools and resources to graduate debt-free and pursue your dreams.
+We are proud to offer you the tools and resources to graduate lower-debt and pursue your dreams.
 Remember, the decisions you make today will shape your future, so take control of your finances now and invest in your education with confidence.

 Louisville Beauty Academy is here to help you achieve your goals—without the burden of debt.
 Seats are limited, and opportunities like this are rare.
 Make the decision today to invest in your future wisely.